All Utility Bills in One Place: How Essential Utilities Are Adopting Smart City Technology

 No information is stored on a payment kiosk, and transactions are processed instantly via a cellular modem.
 This technology is what enables multiple utilities and government departments to share kiosk hardware while maintaining independent payment workflows.
 Each payment workflow pulls information from that department’s underlying data system — like a parking ticket from a city finance department and a property tax payment from a county treasurer.

 In the City of Chicago, for instance, residents can pay their water bills on payment kiosks, along with parking and traffic tickets, permits, taxes, ordinance violations, and library fees.
-The City has 40+ kiosk pay stations located citywide to provide convenient access to walk-in customers in their own neighborhoods, including some that provide 24/7 access.
+Chicago has 70+ kiosk pay stations located citywide to provide convenient access to walk-in customers in their own neighborhoods, including some that provide 24/7 access.
 Chicago kiosk locations include City Hall, payment centers, libraries, police stations, community centers, and city department lobbies.

 Letting customers pay in their own neighborhoods